AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/target.md

 ---
 # Optimize and personalize with Adobe Target

-Learn how to optimize and personalize the experiencies in your mobile apps with Platform Mobile SDK and Adobe Target.
+Learn how to optimize and personalize the experiences in your mobile apps with Platform Mobile SDK and Adobe Target.

 Target provides everything that you must tailor and personalize your customers' experiences.
 Target helps you maximize revenue on your web and mobile sites, apps, social media, and other digital channels.
 Target can perform A/B tests, multivariate tests, recommend products and content, target content, auto-personalize content with AI, and much more.
 The focus in this lesson is on the A/B test functionality of Target.
 See the [A/B Test overview](https://experienceleague.adobe.com/docs/target/using/activities/abtest/test-ab.html?lang=en) for more information.

 ![Architecture](assets/architecture-at.png)